groboclown/p4ic4idea/README.md

   config files referencing other config files.
 * `P4CLIENT`: Default client workspace name.
 You can override this in the UI.
+* `P4HOST`: Your computer's host name.
+This only needs to be set if you see an error message in the form "Your workspace can only be used from host (hostname)."
+This stems from a problem where Java doesn't recognize your hostname in the same form and case as the Perforce workspace setting.

 ### Environment Variables